 Research has found that acupressure affects the physical body in ways that include changes in brain connectivity patterns as well as heart rate and blood pressure.

 I’m being treated for a physical condition and/or mental health issue.
-Can I come to you instead of seeing my doctor or therapist?
+Can I come to you for acupressure instead of seeing my doctor or therapist?

 No. I am not a doctor, psychotherapist, or counselor, and acupressure is not a substitute for formal medical or psychological care.
 However, acupressure is an excellent complement to conventional treatments you may be receiving from your healthcare providers.